Taiwan is a blend of ancient cultures amid cutting-edge cities. It offers stunning mountains and temples that are perfect for slow travel.

-At the end of Cinema Street stands the small but colorful Jin De Temple, one of the district’s historical sites.
-It’s lit by bright red lanterns and smells of the incense visitors burn to honor celestial beings.
+Small but colorful Taoist temples are everywhere in Taiwan.
+They’re lit by bright red lanterns and smell of the incense visitors burn to honor celestial beings.

-The temple is dedicated to the Taoist deity General Zhushun, a military leader renowned for his scholarly work.
+The temple is often dedicated to a Taoist deity.
 But there are also other gods, heroes and figures in a lavishly decorated array.
-The temple is topped with a roof spilling over with layers of carvings, dragons and bright flowers.
+Many temples are topped with a roof spilling over with layers of carvings, dragons and bright flowers.

 Seeing a Taoist temple for the first time is a beautiful and disorienting experience, all at once.

-When I get off the boat, there are cafes with river views and a shop that sells local specialties like dried fish snacks and fish floss, a popular topping that can be sprinkled on tofu or rice.
+When you get off the boat, there are cafes with river views and shops with local specialties like dried fish snacks and fish floss – a popular topping sprinkled on tofu or rice.

 Along the way, shops and households burn joss paper and put out tables of flowers and fruit to honor ancestors and gods in the traffic-stopping ritual.
 A petite man clasps his hands together and bows respectfully to a figure walking on stilts.

-I follow the parade and end up on a sidestreet, where I spot a small temple nestled between shops.
+Parades sometimes end in sidestreets, in small temples nestled between shops.
 Inside, idols with their faces covered behind strings of gold beads tower over offerings of fruit and flowers.

-The next day, I visit the workshops and showroom of 1300, an incredible artist-run brand that aims to preserve this dying craft.
+The 1300 workshop and showroom is an incredible artist-run brand that aims to preserve this dying craft.